bniebuhr/cumulative_zoi_paper/README.md

-## Estimating the cumulative impact and zone of influence from anthropogenic features on biodiversity
+## Code from "Estimating the cumulative impact and zone of influence from anthropogenic features on biodiversity"

 [![DOI](https://zenodo.org/badge/428984852.svg)](https://zenodo.org/badge/latestdoi/428984852)